EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

 After adding this configuration, you may manually remove the extension by executing the SQL command `DROP EXTENSION vector;` and then `apt remove postgresql-15-pgvector`.
-However if you run `tpaexec deploy` again without reconciling the config.yml, the extension will be reinstalled.
-To reconcile the config.yml, simply remove the lines added previously.
+However if you run `tpaexec deploy` again without reconciling `config.yml`, the extension will be reinstalled.
+To reconcile `config.yml`, simply remove the lines added previously.

 !!!
 Note
 As noted previously, TPA will not honour destructive changes.
-So simply removing the lines from config.yml will not remove the extension.
+So simply removing the lines from `config.yml` will not remove the extension.
 It is necessary to perform this operation manually then reconcile the change.
 !!!